 It’s only in the mid-40s and beyond that, the most common three signs of ageing show up – wrinkles, dark spots and loss of skin firmness – make themselves known.
-In which case your skin may need more than just a morning and night serum (sorry for the big dose of reality).
+In this case, your skin may need more than just a morning and night serum (sorry for the big dose of reality).

-For me, as a self-confessed beauty geek (not an addict or a beauty junkie, just a geek), I love to know what’s in a product.
+As a self-confessed beauty geek, I love to know what’s in a product.
 One of my absolute pet peeves is when skincare consultants cannot explain key ingredients adequately enough for me to decide whether to buy the product.

 1. What’s inside?